18F/18f.gsa.gov/README.md

 ## Local development

-__*Note:*__ _The cloud.gov Pages platform does not support the use of a predefined `SHOME` environment variable which impacts the installation of the site's testing dependency [`pry`](https://github.com/pry/pry) (See the [issue](https://github.com/pry/pry/issues/2139)).
-In order to build the cloud.gov Pages deployment and keep the tests working in CI, a cloud.gov Pages specific gemfile ([`GemfileFederalist`](./GemfileFederalist)) was created to exclude the testing and development groups during install.
-The federalist script in the `package.json` is run during the build time a creates a bundler config to install the `GemfileFederalist` dependencies and not the default `Gemfile`.
-Any updates to the production builds `Gemfile` should be included in the `GemfileFederalist` until a better fix is in place for the `pry` dependency or the cloud.gov Pages platform._

 Make sure you have Ruby 3.2 and Python 3.9 installed and active for the project directory.
 Python 3.7, 3.8, or 3.9 is required for some of the dependency builds.

 Run each of the following steps to get the site up and running.